faster-cpython/benchmarking-public/results/bm-20230203-3.12.0a4+-6b312e0/bm-20230203-linux-x86_64-iritkatriel-int_freelist-3.12.0a4+-6b312e0-vs-base.md

 | Geometric mean          | (ref)                                                                  | 1.00x faster                                                        |

 Benchmark hidden because not significant (22): djangocms, logging_silent, mypy, logging_simple, dask, sqlglot_transpile, sympy_expand, logging_format, hexiom, tornado_http, pathlib, xml_etree_process, deltablue, bench_mp_pool, raytrace, async_tree_memoization, pickle_pure_python, docutils, json, float, nqueens, coverage

+# HPT report

+- Reliability score: 81.45% likely to be slow
+- 90% likely to have a slowdown of 1.00x
+- 95% likely to have a slowdown of 1.00x
+- 99% likely to have a slowdown of 1.00x